 The Notre Dame philosophy major reflects both the Catholic tradition’s commitments to philosophy as a foundational discipline in the liberal arts and the department’s own commitments to excellence in its discipline.
 The department’s curriculum has managed to maintain this commitment to excellence while striking a balance between the rigors of current research and the breadth of topics of traditional humanistic inquiry; it offers students the opportunity to study the riches of traditional Catholic philosophy.

 Recent trends toward interdisciplinary studies allow majors to broaden the scope of their studies while still deepening their understanding of philosophy.
-Two interdisciplinary minors are offered in conjunction with the Department of Philosophy: the minors in Philosophy, Politics, and Economics, and Philosophy within the Catholic Tradition.
+Three interdisciplinary minors are offered in conjunction with the Department of Philosophy: the minors in Philosophy, Politics, and Economics, Philosophy, Religion and Literature, and Philosophy within the Catholic Tradition.
 Each minor provides excellent preparation for graduate work.

 View the Department of Philosophy Plagarism Guidelines (PDF).